celeritas-project/vecgeom-test/README.md

 template<class T> using DeviceUniquePtr = std::unique_ptr<T, CudaDeleter>;
 ```
 as well as helper functions for allocating and/or constructing such pointers.
+They can be implicitly converted to shared pointers.

 In general, these should be used only for single "persistent" objects as
 opposed to arrays of data and/or objects that are frequently replaced.